udevbe/greenfield/README.md

   For additional debug output, set the environment variable `export DEBUG=1`.

   The endpoint server will lazily create a new child process for each new connected browser compositor instance.
+The Greenfield compositor will initiate a new websocket connection for each individual remote application it wants to launch.

 #### Configuration